Do you have written employment contracts for all your employees? Are they meeting the minimum requirements?

 Employers are being reminded of the $1,000 infringement fine they can face for failing to provide proper documentation to their employees.

-With further changes to the Employment Relations Amendment Act 2018 taking effect this May, we are urging employers to ensure that they have written employment contracts that are being updated in line with latest changes.
+Further changes to the Employment Relations Amendment Act 2018 took effect this May (2019), we are urging employers to ensure that all written employment contracts are being updated in line with latest changes.

 Employment agreements and the law